 Dr. Goldenberg was named director of research at All Children's Hospital Johns Hopkins Medicine in July 2012 as well as chief research officer of the All Children's Research Institute and director of the new Clinical and Translational Research Organization at Johns Hopkins All Children's Hospital.
-He is an associate professor of pediatrics and medicine at the Johns Hopkins University School of Medicine.
+He is a professor of pediatrics and medicine at the Johns Hopkins University School of Medicine.

 Dr. Goldenberg is principal investigator for both the iPICS (Institution-wide Prospective Inception Cohort Study of Individuals with Childhood-Onset Acute and Chronic Health Conditions) and PREDICT (Prospective Research on Early Determinants of Illness and Children's Health Trajectories) studies at Johns Hopkins All Children's Hospital.
 Both studies unite physician-scientists in St. Petersburg and Baltimore in searching for biomarkers to improve the diagnosis and treatment of serious diseases and gain insights about the role of genetic, epigenetic and environmental factors that influence development of disease.